-- State the legal name of the applicant and the title of the project. - State the total federal amount requested for the life of the grant.
-This total amount should be the same amount listed on the SF-424 form. - The applicant should concisely describe its experience in the following areas: (1) ability to provide TTA that is highly interactive and engaging; (2) ability to tailor assistance to the target audience; (3) ability to develop and expand online and distance learning resources; and (4) ability to develop uniform protocols for evaluating and reporting on programming and program trends.
+- List the category of funding requested. - State the legal name of the applicant and the title of the project. - State the total federal amount requested for the life of the grant.
+This total amount should be the same amount listed on the SF-424 form. - The applicant should describe its experience in the following areas: (1) ability to provide TTA based on adult learning theory; (2) ability to tailor assistance to the target audience; (3) ability to develop and expand online and distance learning resources; and (4) ability to develop uniform protocols for evaluating and reporting on programming and program trends.